ZupIT/nimbus-docs/specification/state.md

 }
 ```

+> `state` is a map where each key is the state name and the value is the initial value for the state.
+If the initial value is an expression, it will
+be computed before being assigned.

 The UI above renders a text component written "John".

 > Attention: although expressions are strings, when rendered by the frontend they will be replaced by the state value.
 So if the state is a boolean,